ember-learn/guides-source/guides/release/using-typescript/core-concepts/ember-data.md

 ## Transforms

-In EmberData, `@attr` defines an attribute on a [Model](../../../models/defining-models/).
+In EmberData, `@attr` defines an [attribute on a Model][model-attrs].
 By default, attributes are passed through as-is, however you can specify an optional type to have the value automatically transformed.
 EmberData ships with four basic transform types: `string`, `number`, `boolean` and `date`.

-You can define your own transforms by subclassing [Transform](../../../models/defining-models/#toc_custom-transforms).
+You can define your own transforms by sub-classing [Transform][transform-guides].
 EmberData transforms are normal TypeScript classes.
 The return type of `deserialize` method becomes type of the model class property.

 You may define your own transforms in TypeScript like so: